 NGA does not maintain a database of such occurrences worldwide.
 In areas of active submerged volcanoes, discolored water is a common occurrence and all such reports are charted or included in a Notice to Mariners correction.
 Mariners are urged to submit new reports of discolored water to the nearest NAVAREA Coordinator via coast radio stations (for NAVAREA IV and NAVAREA XII, by email to navsafety@nga.mil).
-Reports can also be submitted via the NGA Maritime Safety Web site (https://msi.nga.mil/submit-report).
+Reports can also be submitted via the NGA Maritime Safety Web site (https://msi.nga.mil/NGAPortal/MSI.portal;jsessionid=bXT9X9nGBzp2WJL1R18Lt0mrb9JhnryBnyXpMpn7WZQl3pJYK 4v6!401711573!-33410872? nfpb=true& st=& pageLabel=msi_portal_page_70).